 What is CovidLife?

 The coronavirus (COVID-19) pandemic is on everyone’s minds.
-The UK Government messages can be challenging.
 The rules are changing over time until the pandemic is in check.
 Every person and each household will experience the effects differently.
 Some will cope well, others won't.
 For this reason, we felt it was important to understand the full impact of the pandemic.

 Similarly, we invited young people to take part in TeenCovidLife .
 We invited young people aged 12-17, living in Scotland, to take part.
 We wanted to know how the pandemic had affected their school and home life.
 You can find our first set of results here: